 Describe the overall purpose of transition planning and why it is important for students with disabilities.
-(1page, individual)
+(2 pages minimum, individual)

-· Part II- Individualized Education Program for Transition

-Develop an Individualized Education Program (IEP) using the information in the case study provided and in your assignment folder on Canvas (group and individual).
+- · Part II- Individualized Education Program for Transition - Develop an Individualized Education Program (IEP) using the information in the case study provided and in your assignment folder on Canvas (group). - Part III- Adult Service Linkages- Vocational Rehabilitation Services